tddapps/blog/_posts/2018-05-31-development-team-maturity-evaluation.md

   - deliver value
 ---

 Development teams have similarities and differences.
-This is my scorecard to gauge the maturity of a team based on certain parameters: Agility, Code Quality, Operational Integrity.
+These are my questions to gauge the maturity of a team based on certain parameters: Agility, Code Quality, Operational Integrity.
 Most of the questions don't have a single correct answer but a spectrum of possible answers.
-While far from being comprehensive this quick test can be useful when comparing potential employers and clients.
+While far from being comprehensive this test can be useful when comparing potential employers and clients.

-# Scorecard
+# Questions

 - What is your source control branching strategy?
 - How do you know what is your team working on?